Understanding the methods of sale

 Selling by tender

-When a property is being sold by tender, buyers make confidential written offers to the agent before a deadline.
+When a property is being sold by tender, prospective buyers make written offers to the agent before a deadline.

-Buyers’ offers may be conditional, and you can also attach conditions to the sale, for example, stating the settlement date or listing the details of the chattels that come with the house.
+Buyers’ offers may be conditional, for example, subject to securing finance, and you can also attach conditions to the sale, for example, stating the settlement date or listing the details of the chattels that come with the property.

-You can negotiate with the buyer to change the price and/or conditions in the tender.
+You can negotiate with a potential buyer to change the price and/or conditions in the tender.
 If this happens, the agent will ask you and the buyer to initial any changes to show you both agree with them.
 Read any changes first, and make sure you understand and agree before initialling.
-Your lawyer or conveyancer can advise you during this process and should check the final agreement before you sign it.
+Your lawyer or conveyancer should advise you during this process and should check the final agreement before you sign it.

 Read more about the sale and purchase agreement here.